TeamDaisyX/DaisyX/README.md

 ### ⚠️ PLEASE NOTE EVERYONE MODIFY, DEPLOY OR FORK THIS SOURCE CODE
 #### This source code has too many bugs and personally I (@Inukaasith) heavily recommend you not to use this source code.
 Why Dont Use 👇
 - Not maintained
+- Older version of Daisy [NEW ONE CLOSED SOURCE]
 - Can't handle too many traffic
 - Consume more ram
 - Code Quality is extreamly low